mukundsolanki/mukundsolanki/README.md

 - 🔭 Currently diving deep into Software Development.

-- 🤝 Open to collaborations on exciting Android Projects.
+- 🤝 Open to collaborations on exciting Projects.
 Let's build something awesome together!

 - 💡 I'm always exploring new tools, frameworks, and trends.
 If it involves code, I'm interested.